-The 8 Best Advertising Books of 2020
+The 8 Best Advertising Books

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 No matter how great your service or product is, more than likely it will not sell itself.
 Getting the word out has somehow gotten both easier and more complicated all at the same time.
 Ad campaigns need to both stand out and reach the target audience.
 Excelling in advertising requires honing your creative process, learning how to effectively communicate with your clients, and of course, a little bit of ingenuity.

 It is time to get those creative juices flowing and take massive action.
 Starting with a strong foundation and using proven advertising methods will help you get ahead of the competition.
 Whether you need to brush up on your advertising skills or you are starting from scratch, there is a book about advertising that can help.
 Take a look below to find the best advertising books to read today.

 This book is an undisputed classic for a reason.
 For over 30 years, this book has been the virtual bible of the advertising world.
 Ogilvy covers everything you’ll need to begin your career in advertising, choose the right firm, craft the right content, copy write like a champion, analyze data and use your skills for the causes you care about.
 You won’t find much in this book that relates to digital marketing and advertising specifically (it was written well before that was much of a thing!), but all of the principles inside can apply just as well to the modern world as to the Madmen days of old.
 Whether you’re a seasoned pro, starting your own firm or just entering the field of advertising, this book has something for you.

 Runner-Up, Best Overall: Zag: The Number One Strategy of High-Performance Brands